tempesta-tech/tls-perf/README.md

 $ ./tls-perf --help

 ./tls-perf [options] <ip> <port>
   -h,--help            Print this help and exit -d,--debug           Run in debug mode
   -q,--quet            Show less statistics in the run time -l <N>               Limit parallel connections for each thread (default: 1) -n <N>               Total number of handshakes to establish -t <N>               Number of threads (default: 1).
-  -T,--to           Duration of the test (in seconds) -c <cipher>       Force cipher choice (use `openssl ciphers` to list available cipher suites), --tls <version>   Set TLS version for handshake: '1.2', '1.3' or 'any' for both (default: '1.2') --tickets <mode>  Process TLS Session tickets and session resumption,
+  -T,--to              Duration of the test (in seconds) -c <cipher>          Force cipher choice
+                       (use `openssl ciphers` to list available cipher suites), -C <curve>           Force specific curve for elliptic curve algorithms (use `openssl ecparam -list_curves` to list available curves).
+  -V,--tls <version>   Set TLS version for handshake:
+                       '1.2', '1.3' or 'any' for both (default: '1.2')
+  -K,--tickets <mode>  Process TLS Session tickets and session resumption,
-                    'on', 'off' or 'advertise', (default: 'off') --keylogfile <f>  File to dump keys for traffic analysers
+                       'on', 'off' or 'advertise', (default: 'off') -F,--keylogfile <f>  File to dump keys for traffic analysers

 127.0.0.1:443 address is used by default.

-To list available ciphers run command:
+To list available ciphers on a remote peer use:
 $ nmap --script ssl-enum-ciphers -p <PORT> <IP>

 ```